 The school uses Target-Tracker as its information system to monitor the progress and development of all pupils.
 Details of SEND, outcomes, teaching strategies and the involvement of specialists should is recorded as part of this overall approach.
-Individual SEND files are stored in the SEND Cupboard in the Staffroom.
-A Provision Map for each child at SEN Support is kept up-to-date and shared with parents.
+Individual SEND files are stored in the SEND Cupboard (Remove - in the Staffroom).
+An ILP for each child at SEN Support is kept upto-date and shared with parents.
 This shows provision over time and is essential if applying for an EHCP is recommended.
-Charts showing progress of children with SEND, useful to present to Governors or OFSTED are kept in a Pupil Progress folder.
+Data reports showing progress of children with SEND, useful to present to Governors or OFSTED are kept electronically (Remove - in a Pupil Progress folder).
 Individual SEND files are sent on to the child's High School at the end of Year 6.